Trustees of the Estate of Bernice Pauahi Bishop (Kamehameha Schools)

 Overview

 The Trustees of the Estate of Bernice Pauahi Bishop, operating as Kamehameha Schools, was established under the will of Princess Bernice Pauahi Bishop in 1885.
-One of the largest private landholders and trusts in the United States with assets exceeding $10 billion, the organization's mission is to fulfill Pauahi's desire to create educational opportunities in perpetuity to improve the capability and well-being of people of Hawaiian ancestry.
-The trust manages one of the largest schools in the United States serving kindergarten through grade 12 across three campuses plus 31 preschools, while also providing substantial community grants and scholarships.
-In fiscal year 2015, KS awarded $20.9 million in grants to more than 60 local community organizations, with grants totaling $93.7 million in 2023.
-The organization operates under Strategic Plan 2030, which focuses on nurturing haumāna (students), cultivating 'āina momona (healthy land/environment), and uplifting the lāhui (Native Hawaiian community).
+One of the largest private landholders and trusts in the United States with assets exceeding $15 billion, the organisation's mission is to fulfil Pauahi's desire to create educational opportunities in perpetuity to improve the capability and well-being of people of Hawaiian ancestry.
+The trust manages one of the largest schools in the United States serving kindergarten through grade 12 across three campuses plus 30 preschools, whilst also providing substantial community grants and scholarships.
+In fiscal year 2015, KS awarded $20.9 million in grants to more than 60 local community organisations.
+The organisation operates under Strategic Plan 2030, which focuses on nurturing haumāna (students), cultivating 'āina momona (healthy land/environment), and uplifting the lāhui (Native Hawaiian community).

 Funding Priorities

-The organization awarded 110 grants in 2023, 136 awards in 2022, and 120 awards in 2021.
-Multi-year funding is provided to core collaboration efforts with charter schools, organizations stewarding KS 'āina, and other critical partners.
+Multi-year funding is provided to core collaboration efforts with charter schools, organisations stewarding KS 'āina, and other critical partners.

 Priority Areas